Information for New Students

 All students are welcome to use the Department building and will have access via their University Card.

-Some hot-desking spaces and a printer/copier are available to use, and there is a smaller room which can be booked for group working or video calls.
+The Department offers a large space for student working, along with printer/copier facilities.
+There are two smaller rooms which can be booked for group working or video calls.
 The Department also has a kitchen and outside seating area next to the river.

 Your College will also provide plenty of spaces to work, or you can go to one of Oxford's 27 libraries, including the Bodleian Old Library - one of the oldest libraries in Europe - and the iconic Radcliffe Camera (Rad Cam).